jota-one/drosse/README.md

 As you can see, the object argument gives you access to the well known `req` and `res` objects from Express.
 With those two and the full power of javascript, you can already do more than what you will ever need in a mock-server.

-:star: The return value of your function will be passed to the associated route response (optionally modified by a template, see later).
+:star: The return value of your function will be passed to the associated route response (optionally modified by a <a href="#templates">template</a>).

 Let's take a full example.